d8v3h31n/peg-multimarkdown-x/README.markdown

 ## Mac OS X ##

-On the Mac, you can [download an installer][downloads] to install the program and required library for you, or using a package manager to compile it from scratch for you.
-Using [MacPorts], you can install the program with the following command:
+On the Mac, you can choose from using an installer to install the program and required library for you, or you can compile it yourself from scratch.
+If you know what that means, follow the instructions below in the Linux section.
+Otherwise, definitely go for the installer!

+You can also install MultiMarkdown with the package manager [MacPorts] with the following command:

 	sudo port install multimarkdown

 If you don't know what any of that means, just [grab the installer][downloads].